 This is an early release draft of an IRS tax form, instructions, or publication, which the IRS is providing for your information.
-Do not file draft forms and do not rely on draft forms, instructions, and pubs for filing.
+Do not file draft forms.
 We incorporate all significant changes to forms posted with this coversheet.
 However, unexpected issues occasionally arise, or legislation is passed-in this case, we will post a new draft of the form to alert users that changes were made to the previously posted draft.
 Thus, there are never any changes to the last posted draft of a form and the final revision of the form.
 Forms and instructions are subject to OMB approval before they can be officially released, so we post drafts of them until they are approved.
 Drafts of instructions and pubs usually have some additional changes before their final release.
 Early release drafts are at IRS.gov/DraftForms and remain there after the final release is posted at IRS.gov/LatestForms.
 Also see IRS.gov/Forms.